Last updated: May 2026

-The Pensionado (Pensioner) program remains one of the most popular paths to Costa Rica residency, specifically designed for retirees.
+The Pensionado (pensioner) program remains one of the most popular paths to Costa Rica residency, specifically designed for retirees.

-Key Requirements:
+Key requirements:

-- Proof of permanent monthly income of at least $1,000 from a pension, retirement fund, or Social Security
+- Proof of permanent monthly income of at least $1,000 USD from a pension, retirement fund, or Social Security

 - Clean criminal record from your country of citizenship